 Supported JSON-RPC methods:

-initialize — server info and capabilities handshake.notifications/initialized — accepted and ignored as a JSON-RPC notification.tools/list — discover the current tool registry.tools/call — invoke a tool by name with { name, arguments }.ping — protocol-level liveness probe (distinct from the ping tool).pong plus the verified caller's uid, tenant, and auth method.
-No side effects.lovedOneId is given, otherwise aggregated across the workspace.
-The limit is 1-50 and is applied per loved one when aggregating.
+initialize — server info and capabilities handshake.notifications/initialized — accepted and ignored as a JSON-RPC notification.tools/list — discover the current tool registry.tools/call — invoke a tool by name with { name, arguments }.ping — protocol-level liveness probe (distinct from the ping tool).pong plus the verified caller’s uid, tenant, and auth method.
+No scope required.
+No side effects.profile:read.care_circle:read.lovedOneId is given, otherwise aggregated across the workspace. limit is 1–50, applied per loved one when aggregating.
+Scope: care_circle:read.

-that belongs to someone else's workspace returns a clean
+that belongs to a different caregiver’s workspace returns a clean

 Retry-After and JSON-RPC error code -32029.